 North African Chakchouka recipe

-Chakchouka (North African Poached Eggs in a Spicy Tomato Sauce) recipe.
-Chakchouka is a spicy Tunisian baked egg and tomato dish found right across North Africa.
+This North African Chakchouka recipe (Poached Eggs in a Spicy Tomato Sauce) recipe comes from Tunesia, but is found right across North Africa.

 After I had gained the confidence of Jamila, the cook and manager of our riad, after cooking her this chakchouka (above), she described several recipes in the book, saying how she’d do the dishes differently!
 Jamila is a woman of strong convictions.

 For this edition of Weekend Eggs, I was going to attempt a poached egg dish with a spicy tomato sauce that was a modified version of a street food dish we tried, but then I realized that this was my chance here to cook eggs in a fairly unique way by doing a chakchouka.